 We would also like to thank our editorial board and external reviewers for their help in reviewing essays and shaping the collection and our lived experience membership, for really engaging with our contributors through our lived experience forums to support them in developing their thinking.

-A new essay collection, kindly supported by Lankelly Chase, that explores the knots between poverty, trauma and multiple disadvantage and how we, as service providers, policymakers, researchers and people with lived experience, can better make sense of and start to untangle these knots.
+This collection of essays explores the knots between poverty, trauma and multiple disadvantage.
+It suggests frameworks to help service providers, policymakers, researchers and people with lived experience make better sense of these knots and start to untangle them.

 These essays allow us to find greater connection between our understandings of the structural, interpersonal and institutional layers.
 They lay the groundwork for approaches to multiple disadvantage that are more grounded in the reality of people’s lives.
 And they help us connect those lives to a wider vision of a fair and sustainable society.